Make a scale model of the Solar System

 Push the Sun into the grass at the start of the measured 10m.
 Make sure you are holding the stick rather than the ball when pushing into the ground.
 Each of the sticks will prevent the planets and Sun from blowing around if it’s windy.

-Push the rest of the planets into the grass at the distances listed in our scale model of the Solar System PDF, and lay the asteroid belt down 73cm from the Sun.
+Push the rest of the planets into the grass at the distances listed in the supplied table (see page 5 for download details) and lay the asteroid belt down 73cm from the Sun.
 Take time to explore the model and appreciate the vastness of our Solar System.